• Skip to primary navigation

 Their medium heat makes them ideal for chili rellenos, salsas, and grilled dishes.

-Both peppers have their own flavor profiles, making them must-haves in different cuisines.
+Both peppers have their own flavors, making them must-haves in different cuisines.

 Origin and Cultivation